smolijar/gitwiki-thesis/src/design/providers.md

 ### GitHub repository provider

 In contrast, see remote authority repository provider, in this case GitHub.
-Repository provider API allows it to use any form of communication, like in this case including GitHub's REST API calls.
+Repository provider API allows it to use any form of communication, like in this case including GitHub's RESTful API calls.

 ![Design: Local provider interactions](./src/assets/diagram/github-provider){#fig:design:github-provider width=100%}